aztack/roo-task-man/README.md

 - `--restore` interactive restore of `state.vscdb` from backups (lists `state.vscdb.bak-*`, restore both primary and paired `state.vscdb.backup`)
 - `--inspect <zip>` inspect a zip by extracting to a temp dir and opening the TUI on it
 - `--export-dir <path>` default directory for TUI exports
+- `--dump <file.md>` dump all tasks and human prompts to Markdown with a single‑line progress indicator
 - `--debug` print debug info (storage root, task paths) and show full paths in list descriptions

 Default export location